 - Returning participants, please click Continue Training to start where you left of last.

-- You can return to this main page by clicking on the house image on the top right hand corner of the screen.
+- You can return to this main page by clicking on "About" in the main menu.

-- You can also navigate to the next activity by clicking on the next button.
+- While in the course you can navigate to the next activity by clicking on the next button.

-- Click on the Documents Library link at the bottom of this page to access all materials for this course.
+- Click on the "Files" link in the main menu to access all materials for this course.

-- Click on the Forum link below to access our Opioid discussions.
+- Click on the "Discussions" link to access our Opioid discussions.